Coeria/digitalgarden/_notes/DIY Web.md

 What is the internet [really made of](https://syllabusproject.org/elemental-internet/) and what have we lost?

 > [!NOTE]
 > I like thinking about the overlaps between digital and natural worlds.
 A lot of the natural world we witness has been made digital.
-I used to walk along [[recording landscapes|this path]], with a creek, wild bluebells, and sometimes a kingfisher during my undergrad.
+I used to walk along [[recording landscapes|this path]], which has a creek, wild bluebells, and sometimes a kingfisher.
 I make these kinds of memories digital so they can last longer.
 The truth is however, that both digital and natural landscapes are ephemeral, so I am not sure if I can say I am really doing anything.
+Still figuring out the best way to approach my own [[memory]].
 []()